sergunay/hw-uart/README.md

 Hardware
 --------------------------------------------------------------------------

-* CMOD-A7 is used for verification.
+CMOD-A7 is used for verification.
-  - FPGA: Xilinx Artix-7 (XC7A35T-1CPG236C)
+* FPGA: Xilinx Artix-7 (XC7A35T-1CPG236C)
-  - 12 MHz clock
+* 12 MHz clock

 Python scripts
 --------------------------------------------------------------------------

-* Use PYTHON/tvgen/tvgen_uart.py to generate test vectors.
+* Use PYTHON/tvgen/tvgen_uart.py to generate random test vectors.
 * Use PYTHON/str2vec/str2vec.py to convert a text message to std_logic_vector array.

 Simulation